Categories

 YouTube TV multiview

-This multiview feed does not affect the number of streams.
-In other words, even if watching four games at the same time with multiview, these four feeds will only count as one of the two Sunday Ticket streams.
+As this multiview feed brings together multiple streams on the same screen, it does not affect the number of streams.
+In other words, even if watching four games at the same time with multiview, these four feeds will only count as one stream, whether at home or away from home.

 Sunday Ticket streams and YouTube TV